Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane: Power Spectrum Model

 \section{Power Spectrum Model}

 This section begins with a brief overview of the core concept behind STACIE.
-For a comprehensive explanation, including detailed mathematical derivations and implementation specifics, readers are referred to our earlier work and STACIE's documentation~\cite{STACIE2025, Toraman2025}.
-We then introduce a model tailored for ACFs that exhibit exponential decay at long time lags, which is suitable for shear viscosity calculations.
+For a comprehensive explanation, including detailed mathematical derivations and implementation specifics, readers are referred to our earlier work and STACIE's documentation.\cite{STACIE2025, Toraman2025} We then introduce a model tailored for ACFs that exhibit exponential decay at long time lags, which is suitable for shear viscosity calculations.
 With this new model, we revisit and extend our practical guidelines for preparing input data to ensure accurate and reliable viscosity estimates using STACIE.
 Finally, we discuss the exponential and integrated correlation times, both of which can be estimated within this framework.

 In essence, STACIE constructs the sampling power spectral density (PSD), fits a user-defined model to the low-frequency region of the spectrum, and evaluates the fitted model at zero frequency to obtain the autocorrelation integral, $\mathcal{I}$, and its uncertainty, $\sigma_{\mathcal{I}}$.
-The main advantage of spectral analysis is that the Fourier spectrum amplitudes have uncorrelated uncertainties at different frequencies, which simplifies uncertainty quantification~\cite{Ercole2017, Ercole2022, Drigo2024, Pegolo2025, Toraman2025}.
-In contrast, ACFs and mean squared displacements have correlated uncertainties at different time lags,\cite{Bartlett1980, Francq2009} which are typically ignored in Green--Kubo and Einstein--Helfand algorithms,\cite{Pranami2015, Zhang2015, OteroLema2025} hampering a robust uncertainty quantification.
+The main advantage of spectral analysis is that the Fourier spectrum amplitudes have uncorrelated uncertainties at different frequencies, which simplifies uncertainty quantification.\cite{Ercole2017, Ercole2022, Drigo2024, Pegolo2025, Toraman2025} To leverage this, STACIE employs locally weighted Bayesian regression to estimate parameters of the model fitted to the low-frequency part of the spectrum.
+For numerical efficiency, the algorithm determines parameters that maximize the posterior probability and derives uncertainty estimates using the Laplace approximation.\cite{Toraman2025} In contrast, ACFs and mean squared displacements have correlated uncertainties at different time lags,\cite{Bartlett1980, Francq2009, Jones2012, Kim2018} which are typically ignored in Green--Kubo and Einstein--Helfand algorithms,\cite{Pranami2015, Zhang2015, OteroLema2025, Meel2026} hampering a robust uncertainty quantification.

 STACIE automatically detects a suitable low-frequency part of the spectrum defined by a cutoff frequency.
 The robustness of STACIE's uncertainty quantification stems from considering a wide range of possible cutoff frequencies, $f_{\text{cut},j}$.
 Instead of selecting a single best cutoff frequency, STACIE fits model parameters for all cutoffs, assigns a weight to each fit using cross validation, and marginalizes statistical estimates over the grid of frequency cutoffs.
 This effectively accounts for the uncertainty associated with selecting the cutoff frequency.